bucketco/bucket-javascript-sdk/packages/cli/README.md

 ### `bucket init`

-Initialize a new Bucket configuration in your project.
+Initialize a new Reflag configuration in your project.
 This creates a `bucket.config.json` file with your settings and prompts for any required information not provided via options.

 ```bash